-Located just a 25-minute drive south from Harrisburg, Paulus Mt.
-Airy Orchards offers some of the best apple picking in PA during September and October.
+Located just a 25-minute drive south of Harrisburg, Paulus Mount Airy Orchards offers some of the best apple picking in PA during September and October.
 In addition to apples, you can also pick your own sunflowers during the month of September.

-Through the end of November, visitors to the farm can also enjoy a little fall fun.
+In October and November, visitors to the farm can also enjoy a little fall fun.
 Come get lost in their 5-acre corn maze, and then head to the Pumpkin Patch to pick your own pumpkins to take home for carving.
-When you purchase an all-day Weekend Farm Admission, you will have access to the corn maze and the Playland at Paulus Mt.
-Airy Orchards.
+When you purchase an all-day Weekend Farm Admission, you will have access to the corn maze and the Playland at Paulus Mount Airy Orchards.

 To find out which varieties of apples are currently available in the store or for your pick your own, click here.

 Located less than 30 minutes from Philly, Indian Orchards Farm is a great spot to go apple picking near Philadelphia.
 This orchard specializes in organically grown fruits and vegetables and has a variety of items that can be picked throughout the year.
 Their pick-your-own apple season usually begins in the second half of September and goes into November each year.